-The safety of buprenorphine has not been demonstrated in animals less than seven-weeks of age, therefore, use in such animals should be based on the benefit-risk assessment of the responsible veterinarian.
+The safety of buprenorphine has not been demonstrated in animals less than 7 weeks of age, therefore, use in such animals should be based on the risk: benefit assessment of the veterinarian.

 Repeat administration earlier than the recommended repeat interval suggested in Section 4.9 is not recommended.